 Insights

-The insights do not offer solutions.
-They apply the book’s analytical tools to the evidence as it arrives — credential inflation as it surfaces in a hiring market, performance theatre as it plays out in a quarterly report, the return of consequence as it becomes visible in a sector that spent too long without it.
+The insights apply the book’s analytical tools to the evidence as it arrives — credential inflation as it surfaces in a hiring market, performance theatre as it plays out in a quarterly report, the return of consequence as it becomes visible in a sector that spent too long without it.

 Subscribe to Book Insights